OBenner/data-engineering-interview-questions/aws.md

 [Table of Contents](#AWS)

 ## What will happen to the Db Snapshots and Backups if any user deletes Db Instance?
 When a dB instance is deleted, the user receives an option of making a final dB snapshot.
-If you will do that it will restore your information from that snapshot.
+If you do that it will restore your information from that snapshot.
 AWS RDS keeps all these dB snapshots together that are created by the user along with the all other manually created dB snapshots when the dB instance is deleted.
 At the same time, automated backups are deleted while manually created dB snapshots are preserved.

 [Table of Contents](#AWS)